 James: We would love that.

-It’s at this time Will and James give me a sneak peek of something that happens during the second leg (which is the video in the link below).
+It’s at this time Will and James give me a sneak peek of something that happens during the second leg (which is in the video below).

 Will: Just to touch on that challenge, it was a moment where one of the first things that Phil says in the season is “You need a little bit of brains, you need a little bit of brawn, and a little bit of luck.” but what they don’t tell you is that Phil also goes “And always remember to read your clue.”
 And I will leave it at that because it’s definitely a moment where if you don’t read your clue, it really, really messes you up.